khanghoang1210/ETL-with-airflow/README.md

 # Task 1
 Get file from URL
 # Task 2
-Unzip file, extract and transform data
+Unzip file, extract and transform data by BashOperator
 # Task 3
 Define a pipeline
 # Task 4